DavidVentura/PicoPico/README.md

 This whole thing (compression) is a bit of a hack -- it is nice for development to have full carts accessible; there is no code to read/write flash, nor any way to store the actual carts on flash yet.

+## Sound

+I yoinked [zepto8's synth](https://github.com/samhocevar/zepto8/blob/master/src/synth.cpp) and converted it to `fix32`; an example SFX went from ~25ms to ~2ms on the ESP32.
+It works fine in SDL, and sounds like a banshee when using the ESP32's internal DAC.

 # API Support